table of contents

 - SUBSTANDARD flag

-- SUBSTANDARD flag signs affix rules and dictionary words (allomorphs) not used in morphological generation and root words removed from suggestion.
+- The SUBSTANDARD flag marks affix rules and dictionary words (allomorphs) that are not used in morphological generation, and root words to be removed from suggestions.
 See also NOSUGGEST.

 - WORDCHARS characters

-- WORDCHARS extends tokenizer of Hunspell command line interface with additional word character.
-For example, dot, dash, n-dash, numbers, percent sign are word character in Hungarian.
+- WORDCHARS extends the tokenizer of the Hunspell command-line interface with additional word characters.
+For example, the dot, dash, n-dash, digits, and percent sign are word characters in Hungarian.

 - CHECKSHARPS